The best of FIBA U17 WC 2018: Green on fire, historic France, Ballo a man-child and Sengun shines

 Oumar Ballo Set a new rebound record vs Dominican Republic

-Oumar Ballo was like a man among boys throughout the FIBA U17 Basketball World Cup 2018, but that seemed especially the case against Dominican Republic.
-The Mali big man led the team with 32 points - on 12-of-19 shooting and 8-of-14 free throws - while he grabbed 32 rebounds, setting a new U17 World Cup record.
-On top of that he chipped in 1 assist, 1 steal and 2 blocks for an efficiency of 53.
+Oumar Ballo was like a man among boys throughout the FIBA U17 Basketball World Cup 2018, but that seemed especially the case against the Dominican Republic.
+The Mali big man led the team with 32 points - on 12-of-19 shooting and 8-of-14 free throws - while grabbing 32 rebounds, setting a new U17 World Cup record.
+On top of that, he chipped in 1 assist, 1 steal, and 2 blocks for an efficiency of 53.

 Not so fast: Puerto Rico trip up Canada for bronze

 Canada finally had gotten over their curse of bowing out in the Quarter-Finals - where they were bounced the previous three editions - and the North Americans were thinking of finally adding another medal to bronze from 2010.
-A loss to United States in the Semi-Finals wasn't unexpected but Canada thought it still would grab a spot on the podium as they were facing Puerto Rico in the bronze medal game.
-Puerto Rico, however, were not ready to just hand them the medal and outplayed Canada in the second half for a 90-77 victory - thanks to 24 points and 11 rebounds from Jermaine Miranda while Tory San Antonio scored 23 points
+A loss to USA in the Semi-Finals wasn't unexpected but Canada thought they still could grab a spot on the podium as they were facing Puerto Rico in the bronze medal game.
+Puerto Rico, however, were not ready to just hand them the medal and outplayed Canada in the second half for a 90-77 victory - thanks to 24 points and 11 rebounds from Jermaine Miranda while Tory San Antonio scored 23 points.

 Ballo, Kanoute set framework for U19 World Cup Mali magic